nyg/maven-basics/README.md

 ## 7. Using plugins directly

 Maven is all about plugins.
-To demonstrate this, we can make a change in the source code and then call the maven-compiler-plugin and maven-jar-plugin directly, and see that the code change will have been taken into account:
+To demonstrate this, we can make a change in the source code and then call the maven-compiler-plugin and maven-jar-plugin directly, and see that the code change will be reflected when executing the JAR:

 ```sh
 mvn compiler:compile
 mvn jar:jar
 java -jar target/maven-basics-1.0.0-SNAPSHOT.jar
 ```